tmehmetemin90-ai/Massive-Bioinformatics/README.md

 ## How to Run the Pipeline
 Place the FASTQ file `barcode77.fastq` inside the `data/` folder.
+Note:
+The pipeline expects the input file to be named `barcode77.fastq` and placed inside the `data/` directory.

 ### 1. Open Anaconda Prompt
 Launch Anaconda Prompt from the Start Menu.